 After Pine Cobble

-Our track record is impressive: Pine Cobble graduates attend outstanding schools, both public and private, and they do exceedingly well.
-On average, 50% of our students choose to continue their education at an independent school, and 50% choose public education.
+After Pine Cobble, graduates attend outstanding high schools, both public and private, and they do exceedingly well.
+On average, 50% of our students choose to continue their education at an independent school (including both boarding and day students), and 50% choose public education.
 See below for a sample of schools attended by Pine Cobble graduates in recent years.

-Pine Cobble graduates don’t simply attend these schools, either; they make names for themselves there – as athletes, as student body representatives, as outstanding scholars, as artists, and – equally important – as human beings who contribute to a positive, supportive environment for others.
-From these schools, Pine Cobble graduates go on to attend some of the finest colleges, and often the best graduate programs, in the world.
+Our graduates don’t simply attend these great schools, either; they make impact there – as athletes, as student body representatives, as outstanding scholars, as artists, and, equally important, as human beings who contribute to a positive, supportive environment for others.

 Among the schools attended by our graduates in recent years are: